 Famous For: Being the “4th Cricket”.
 He played rhythm guitar on 50 of The Crickets’ recordings between 1956 and 1957.
 Unlike Buddy Holly, he played a Gibson electric.
 In 1958, he left the group for reasons unknown.
 In 2012 he was inducted into the Rock n Roll Hall of Fame in Cleveland with fellow original members Jerry Allison and Joe B. Mauldin.

 Birth name: Charles Eugene Boone

 Hair: brown, parted, short and neat

 Famous For: Making a bunch of songs, many films (over 25, including April Love in 1957) and having a TV show.
 He made white bucks (shoes) popular.
 His songs include: “Ain’t That A Shame”, “Remember You’re Mine”, “I’ll Be Home” and the easy-going ballad “Love Letters in the Sand” in which he sings in a Bing Crosby-like style.
 He also covered many songs such as Little Richard’s “Tutti Frutti” and “Long Tall Sally”.

 Hair: black, curly bangs

-Famous For: Being a breakout singer/song-writer in the 1950’s with his career spanning into the 60’s and 70’s.
+Famous For: Being a breakout singer/song-writer in the 1950’s with mega-hits spanning into the 60’s and 70’s.
 His career began with hits such as: “Lonely Boy”, “Time To Cry”, “Diana”, “Puppy Love” and “Put Your Head on My Shoulder”.
 At age 16 he wrote “It Doesn’t Matter Anymore”, one of the last songs recorded by Buddy Holly.
 As Paul Anka continues his epic career, he is still performing shows as of 2019!